 Transcription of the Burnout episode of the podcast Doers Shakers Makers with Sierra Bailey.

 [00:05] Have you ever wondered what it really feels like to experience burnout?
 Do you think that you or someone you love is going through it and want to help?
 Today we’ll talk about the signs of burnout and what it feels like.
 How to get over it and how I experienced it.
 My name is Sierra Bailey.
 Welcome to Doers Shakers Makers, a podcast for go-getters to inspire you in your business and life.
 A few years ago, I began a long bout with burnout.
 As it turns out, I was the last one to realize it.
-I did, however, work through it and came out on the other side with an awareness to hopefully avoid it again and to want to prevent others from getting to that point or at the very least to get them through it unscathed.
-You hear me talk about it a lot.
+I did, however, work through it and came out on the other side with awareness to hopefully avoid it again and to want to prevent others from getting to that point or at the very least to get them through it unscathed.
 I actually mentioned kind of as an aside as I am doing the podcast, how my goal is really to have you avoid burnout.

 [00:58] Well, today you’re going to find out why.
 This year, the World Health Organization placed burnout and it’s 2022 international classification of diseases, under occupational phenomenon.
 There’s more to that, but you can look it up if you’re interested.
 You know, Google is your friend.
 So now that it is considered a condition and a syndrome, there’s been a lot more attention being given to it in both work, in avoiding it and how to deal with it.
 And a lot more, thankfully, attention is being given to it in a lot of workplaces because it has been specifically tied to chronic workplace stress, that has not been successfully managed and that often times is a result of a bad work environment and the responsibility of where somebody is working.
 So burnout is different than depression in that it is specifically tied to our work and our relationship with our work.
 Patients who are experiencing burnout exhibit three criteria.

 [01:57] They feel first depleted of energy or exhausted.
 Second, mentally distanced from or cynical about their job.
 And third, they have a problem getting their job done successfully.
 So by definition, burn out is a condition experienced by workers and other professionals in which they develop depression-like symptoms as a result of aspects of their role.
-Burnout may manifest as showing signs of physical, mental and or emotional exhaustion as a result of stress-related to their job or workplace.
+Burnout may manifest as showing signs of physical, mental and or emotional exhaustion as a result of stress related to their job or workplace.
 So who experiences burnout?
 Well, really anybody who is working a great amount.
 We hear stories constantly about people in startups or high tech jobs, where they experience it.
 But the most likely to experience burnout are actually nurses, physicians, therapists, caregivers, counselors, and teachers.
 Now, I personally was not in any of those fields as I’ve talked about.
 I owned a jewelry brand.
 I was a maker, a designer, a do everything-er as I used to say, and I ran the company for 15 years.

 [02:55] I however, experienced burnout that I didn’t realize was happening.
 I just thought, I’ve had depression issues my whole life, so I thought maybe I was slightly depressed, except for burnout was really in me, anger.
 I was exhibiting anger, which of course made my husband know that something was wrong.
 I was just not acting like myself.
 I hated the job that I created.
 I resented having to do anything related to the business I had built, which is pretty weird.
 When I would get orders, which was all day long, I would become increasingly agitated and irritated and often I would just stare at the screen doing nothing, a lot.
 I was detached to the point where I was sabotaging my own work, but really above and beyond anything else I felt angry.
 So other symptoms that people experience are anxiety, headaches, lack of sleep, fatigue, an increasingly cynical outlook on work and life, depersonalization, low morale, and an increasing tendency to make mistakes.